FlatSixes and its partners may earn a commission if you purchase a product through one of our links. Learn More

 If you’re thinking about purchasing a Porsche you want to do as much research as possible.
 One of the best ways to get intimately familiar with your potential new Porsche is to read through one of the many Porsche Buying Guides available online.
 These guides will not only provide you a history on the model you are reviewing for potential purchase, they will also provide a wealth of knowledge on possible problems and pitfalls to avoid when screening your Porsche for purchase.
 These books are not intended to take the place of a thorough Pre Purchase Inspection by a certified Porsche mechanic or independent shop, but they will provide you with a list of items and ideas specific to the Porsche model you may want included in your PPI.

-I've listed below, in order, what I consider to be the best Porsche Buyer Guides available today.
+I’ve listed below, in order, what I consider to be the best Porsche Buyer Guides available today.
 Each one is a little different, but should provide you with a comprehensive list of information.
-The series from Adrian Crawford is available as an "e-book" for immediate download, while all others can be purchased from Amazon (I've provided a link) or through your local bookseller.
-Click on anyone of the headings below to get more information about that particular Porsche Buyer's Guide or to purchase directly from the seller.
+Click on anyone of the headings below to get more information about that particular Porsche Buyer’s Guide or to purchase directly from the seller.

 Porsche Buyer’s Guides